conan-io/conan-center-index/docs/how_to_add_packages.md

 Another common use case for CMake based projects, both header only and compiled, is _modeling components_ to match the `find_package` and export the correct targets from Conan's generators.
 A basic examples of this is [cpu_features](https://github.com/conan-io/conan-center-index/blob/master/recipes/cpu_features/all/conanfile.py), a moderate/intermediate example is [cpprestsdk](https://github.com/conan-io/conan-center-index/blob/master/recipes/cpprestsdk/all/conanfile.py), and a very complex example is [OpenCV](https://github.com/conan-io/conan-center-index/blob/master/recipes/opencv/4.x/conanfile.py).

-Note that Conan is migrating toward the version 2.0 and many repices are outdated when related to components feature.
-To understand who to migrate components read [properties migration](https://docs.conan.io/en/latest/migrating_to_2.0/properties.html#properties-migration).

 ### Autotools

-However, if you need to use autotools for building, you can take a look on [mpc](https://github.com/conan-io/conan-center-index/blob/master/recipes/mpc/all/conanfile.py), [libatomic_ops](https://github.com/conan-io/conan-center-index/blob/master/recipes/libatomic_ops/all/conanfile.py), [libev](https://github.com/conan-io/conan-center-index/blob/master/recipes/libev/all/conanfile.py).
+However, if you need to use autotools for building, you can take a look on [libalsa](https://github.com/conan-io/conan-center-index/blob/master/recipes/libalsa/all/conanfile.py), [kmod](https://github.com/conan-io/conan-center-index/blob/master/recipes/kmod/all/conanfile.py), [libcap](https://github.com/conan-io/conan-center-index/blob/master/recipes/libcap/all/conanfile.py).

 #### Components